 Both Ray Lapuz and Denise Hum are participating in the 3CSN Community of Practice in Acceleration.
 This state-wide collaboration is meant to assist in the development of accelerated courses, with the goal of increasing student completion rates.
+Denise Hum participates in CalPass.

 As part of the ongoing ESL/Math collaboration, Michael Hoffman and ESL Instructor Jeanne Gross have participated in a "Reading Apprenticeship" community of practice which has included taking an online course, attending a two-day conference, and presenting their work to colleagues at the '3CSN Links 5' conference.
+Michael Hoffman is currently attending the "Leading from the Middle" workshops.